hyosung11/Launch-School/Courses/JS129/study_guide4_20220327.md

 In this code, we've created a `Swimmable` object that has a `swim` method.
 To mix it into our various swimming birds, we've used `Object.assign` to add the methods from `Swimmable` to the prototype objects of those classes.
 It's a bit tedious, but not too difficult, and it works well.

-For consistency, we could even eliminate the inheritance aspect entirely:
+For consistency, we could even *eliminate the inheritance aspect entirely*:

 ```js
 const Swimmable = {